aclist/kbin-css/README.md

 The base theme makes some changes to the layout and starts with several icons/widgets/features disabled, such as avatars, thumbnails, icons, the sidebar, etc.

-To enable/disable the widgets you prefer, use the radio buttons.
+To enable/disable the widgets you prefer, use the radio buttons in the extension's panel.

 This theme has chiefly been tested at 1440P and on a desktop environment at different scaling levels.